Leyah Amore Harris- T. I and Tiny stillborn child

 To date, T.I. has released eleven studio albums.
 His sixth album, Paper Trail, was certified gold.
 In the first week of its release, Paper Trail made over 500,000 copies in the United States.

 A three-time Grammy Award winner, T.I. has released many successful singles such as “Whatever You Like,” “Live Your Life,” “Never Scared,” “Rubber Band Man,” “Let’s Get Away,” “Soldier,” “What You Know,” and “Big Shit Poppin’ (Do It).”
-In addition, T.I. was a featuring artist on the superhit song single “Blurred Lines,” where he appeared alongside Robin Thicke and Pharrell Williams.
+In addition, T.I. was a featured artist on the superhit song single “Blurred Lines,” where he appeared alongside Robin Thicke and Pharrell Williams.

 In 2007, T.I. played the role of Stevie Lucas in the biographical crime film American Gangster.
 He starred in the crime-action thriller film Takers in 2010.
 The film was directed by John Luessenhop and featured a stellar cast of A-list celebrities, including Chris Brown, Idris Elba, Matt Dillon, Paul Walker, Hayden Christensen, and Zoe Saldana.